 One thing you hardly see Apple engage with is the pricing of their products.
 No matter how many people think they are higher than their competitors, Apple doesn't budge because they focus on selling their unique value proposition - creating high quality, innovative products that are an experience from the moment you open the box.

-Tip: Use a competitor analysis tool to stay ahead of your competition.
+Tip: Use a media intelligence suite to stay ahead of your competition.